The Connection Between Thyroid Disorders and Fertility

 Approaching thyroid-related fertility concerns through a systems-based lens allows these interconnected factors to be assessed together, rather than treating thyroid function as an isolated variable.

-You can request a free 15-minute consultation with Dr. Martina Sturm to review your health concerns, answer your questions, discuss our clinical approach, and outline appropriate next steps within a root-cause, systems-based framework.
+You may request a free 15-minute consultation with Dr. Martina Sturm to review your health concerns and outline appropriate next steps within a root-cause, systems-based framework.

 Frequently Asked Questions About Thyroid Disorders and Fertility